xfbs/tmux-rs/README.md

 ## BUGS

+- exiting an opened window (not the original one ) causes server exit
 - keybinding for vertical split prefix - doesn't seem to perform the correct action
   - related to current translation of arguments.c
 - keybinding for new window prefix-c doesn't seem to work